-How is the B1004 CHEVROLET code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-The cost to diagnose the B1004 CHEVROLET code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1004 Chevrolet code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 This fault is internal.
 No external circuits are involved.
 Module microprocessor must be active/awake for the Diagnostic Trouble Code (DTC) to set.
 The microprocessor calculates the checksum on those areas of memory that hold critical operation data.
 This is done at a regular interval and is called a periodic checksum.
 The microprocessor also calculates a checksum on these memory locations whenever new data is written to them.
 This is called the running checksum.
 The microprocessor compares periodic checksum to running checksum.
 If they do not match, the microprocessor sets DTC B1004.

 When DTC is set, microprocessor reverts back to base programmed critical operating data until new data is learned and stored in Keep Alive Memory (KAM).
 DTC will clear when the microprocessor calculates a successful comparison of periodic checksum to running checksum.

 Need more information on how to fix the B1004 Chevrolet code?
 Get Access to Factory Service Manuals